fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 return msg;
 ```
-* And this code to the second function node:
+* And this code to the second function node (after Watson Assistant node) to process data from Watson Assistant:
 ``` javascript
 msg.mydata.messageout = msg.payload;